Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-simple-linux/README.md

 ---
 description: This template deploys an Ubuntu Server with a few options for the VM.
 You can provide the VM Name, OS Version, VM size, and admin username and password.
-The default VM size is Standard_D2s_v3 and OS version is 20.04-LTS.
+As default the VM size is Standard_D2s_v3 and OS version is 20.04-LTS.
 page_type: sample
 products:
 - azure